 Ransomware is a type of malicious software (malware for short) that can restrict or block a user’s access to their files.
 Cybercriminals use this malware to hold the user’s important documents as “hostages” and demand a ransom in return for them – hence the term ransomware.

 The concept behind ransomware is relatively simple.
 More often than not, a computer gets infected by ransomware after a user clicks on a malicious link or opens a suspicious attachment in an email.
 By doing so, the ransomware will secretly start encrypting the user’s data.
 Upon completion of the encryption, a ransomware note will appear on the user’s system, demanding payment in exchange for the decryption of that data.
 This ransom demand will usually be in Bitcoin, which is harder to trace, and typically has a cut-off time.
 If the cybercriminal does not receive the demanded ransom by the stipulated deadline, the ransom may increase.
-That being said, it may not be a good idea to pay for the ransom too as these cybercriminals may not decrypt the data after receiving the ransom.
+That said, it may not be a good idea to pay for the ransom either, as these cybercriminals may not decrypt the data after receiving the ransom.
 It is best to engage a professional ransomware recovery company to restore your data.

 There are two major types of ransomware: Crypto ransomware which usually involves encryption to prevent a user’s access to files or data; and Locker ransomware, which locks the user out of their computer or device.